MarcinWgn/Capstone-Project/README.md

 # Capstone-Project Fuel Bills
-Udacity Android Developer Nanodegree  course project The application uses the Room library to store entries about refueling the car in SQLite
+Udacity Android Developer Nanodegree  course project.
+The Fuel Bills application uses the Room library to store entries about refueling the car in SQLite